 This is true for paint swatches for interiors as well as exteriors: You’ll get the best sense of how the color will really look if you paint it directly on the wall.
 Each of the five pros we spoke with agreed.
 ‘If they use a board, I feel like it just doesn’t saturate the same way,” says interior designer Keith Wardlaw of Plus Modern Designs in Kansas City, Missouri.

 Kelly Porter, an interior designer in the Washington, D.C., area, explains the problem with using boards: ‘The texture is really not representative.
 It’s not the same as what’s on your wall, and that can really affect the look,” she says.

-If you haven’t yet narrowed down your selection to just one color, Porter suggests painting your choices side by side on the wall to see the differences.
-For some, this can be overwhelming to the eye; if that’s you, make it easier by leaving some space between the samples.
-Also, keep in mind that the existing color of the wall will affect how the paint reads.
+If you haven’t yet narrowed down your selection to just one color, Porter suggests painting your paint samples choices side by side on the wall to see the differences.
+For some, this can be overwhelming to the eye; if that’s you, make it easier by leaving some space between the paint samples.
+Also, keep in mind that the existing color of the wall will affect how the paint swatches read.
 Colors will appear darker against a light backdrop and lighter against a dark backdrop.

 In this image, the colors are not samples, but intentional horizontal stripes in a finished room.
 The paint colors are Benjamin Moore’s Arctic Blue, Palladian Blue and Blue Bonnet.